 The concept was simple: to create a structurally self-supporting exterior, rather than fixing cladding to a support structure.
 As such, apart from the pillows, there was virtually no other structure visible, resulting in an extremely lightweight and elegant design.

-Our solution was known as a reciprocal structure: the pillows weaved together three-dimensionally to create a self-supporting structure.
-This offered an efficient way to create a large structural form – in this case 8 m high and 24 m in diameter – while using relatively small components and minimal connections.
+Our solution was known as a reciprocal structure; the pillows weaved together three-dimensionally to create a self-supporting structure, offering an efficient way to create a large structural form – in this case 8 m high and 24 m in diameter – whilst using relatively small components and minimal connections.

 Easy to assemble, the structure was built as a series of prefabricated self-supporting sections, which were brought to site and then pieced together like a giant jigsaw.

 Colourful pavilion for the 2012 Olympics with sound-emitting ETFE cladding